rtrppl/orgrr/readme.md

 Orgrr is an acronym for "org-roam ripgrep" or "org-roam replica", as org-roam calls itself a [roam-research](https://roamresearch.com) replica.

-- Is this a subtile criticism on the org-roam approach?
+- Is this a subtile criticism direct at the org-roam approach?

 Not at all!
 The project was born out of the admiration of the pioneering work done by Jethro Kuan and others.
 You should check out the real org-roam.